 I’m a science journalist and author.
 I’m a contributing editor at The Atlantic, where I’ve had several cover stories, and semi-regular cover-story contributor to Newsweek.
-I’ve contributed off and on to a number of publications, including Scientific American, Newsweek, Politico, Men’s Journal, and others.
+I’ve contributed off and on to a number of publications, including Scientific American, Politico, Quanta, Men’s Journal, and others.
 I’m the author of five books.
-I also sometimes collaborate with or consult to various academic medical centers and other non-profits and public-service organizations, usually on content and publishing projects relating to improving health systems and public health.
 I co-founded and for a while ran an online magazine about global healthcare.

 I’ve long been primarily a science, technology and business writer, with a special focus on health-related issues.
 Here’s a sampling of some of the other publications I’ve written for: The New York Times, Discover, Science, The Columbia Journalism Review, Forbes, MIT Technology Review, Self, The Boston Globe, Wired, The Harvard Business Review, The Los Angeles Times, Fast Company, Reader’s Digest, Men’s Health, The Boston Globe Magazine, U.S. News & World Report, and many more.